Why the word ‘Tokophobia’ is a problem

 Back in scrubs (or ‘Battle Pyjamas’ as my partner calls them) I saw how people, good people for the most part, took decisions about what care to offer pregnant people, based on a genuine belief that the offer was in that person’s best interest.
 And often they carried on offering and offering and then got their superiors to offer a bit more forcefully, finally offering the choice between their plan, or a ‘potentially dead baby’.
 Which is no choice at all.
 The fabulous Debs Neiger recently did a great article about why telling people to ‘just say no’ is like telling a cyclist that they should just refuse to let the bus swerve into the bike lane and run them over (my example, Deb’s post is a lot less satirical and more grown up).

-The removal of the caesarean rate targets, nationally set, was in my opinion theoretically a good thing.
+The removal of the caesarean rate targets this year, nationally set, was in my opinion theoretically a good thing.
 An emergency procedure should never be unavailable or staff unwilling because we have had too many this month.
 Sorry, we’re up to our appendicitis quota, come back in November!
 That said, one of my local units had a caesarean section rate of nearly 50% last month.
 We can identify the proportion of the population of women and people needing a caesarean - the WHO estimates this as about 15% of births.
 What we cannot do is control the near random incidence of an individual turning up on labour ward tonight who will need a caesarean.
 Even harder, we don’t always know who that person will be until after it is needed or has been done.
 Therefore, whilst we are all making this decision to move to surgically expedite a birth based on the pregnant woman in front of us, the unconscious collective has decided, one woman at a time, that a 50% caesarean rate is ‘necessary’.

 We do not always understand the statistical concept of ‘risk’ in maternity.
 That literally means, what is the probability of an event occurring.
 It is entirely possible that if you repeatedly dropped your toast on your cat (I did just that this morning, a bit bleary eyed and her looping my legs) it would land jam side down in her fur 1000 times.
 Annoyed and sticky cat aside, it is very improbable, but possible that the next 1000 cats would be jammy too.